Zbeyer/Nora/sylex/sylex.md

 ### The Infinity

 A powerful air ship thought to be the pride of the Dominion.

+It is a CR 20 vehicle.

 ![The Infinity](./assets/The%20Infinity.jpg)